-- Compatibility with the single-threaded version In the single-threaded version, foreign threads must serialise access the one and only thread engine.
-Functions from this section allow sharing one engine among multiple threads. - Many native threads with infrequent Prolog work
+• Compatibility with the single-threaded version

+In the single-threaded version, foreign threads must serialise access to the one and only thread engine.
+Functions from this section allow sharing one engine among multiple threads.
-Prolog threads are expensive in terms of memory and time to create and destroy them.
-Systems that use a large number of threads that only infrequently need to call Prolog, better take an engine from a pool and return it there.

-• Prolog status must be handed to another thread

-This situation has been identified by Uwe Lesta when creating a .NET interface for SWI-Prolog. .NET distributes work for active internet connection over a pool of threads.
-If a Prolog engine contains state for a connection, it must be possible to detach the engine from a thread and re-attach it to another thread handling the same connection.
+- Many native threads with infrequent Prolog work Prolog threads are expensive in terms of memory and time to create and destroy them.
+For systems that use a large number of threads that only infrequently need to call Prolog, it is better to take an engine from a pool and return it there. - Prolog status must be handed to another thread This situation has been identified by Uwe Lesta when creating a .NET interface for SWI-Prolog. .NET distributes work for an active internet connection over a pool of threads.
+If a Prolog engine contains the state for a connection, it must be possible to detach the engine from a thread and re-attach it to another thread handling the same connection.